Varieties of Democracy Project

-Project leaders have visited the Institute to lecture and take part in working sessions.
+Co-PIs and project leaders have visited the Institute to lecture and take part in working sessions.

 Undergraduate international scholars have helped build a database of potential country experts, gathered data on legislatures, and helped to edit the project’s website.

-Building on seed funding from the Kellogg Institute and the Swedish Ministry of Foreign Affairs in 2010, V-Dem has gone on to win more that $10 million in project support.
+Building on seed funding from the Kellogg Institute and the Swedish Ministry of Foreign Affairs in 2010, V-Dem has gone on to win more than $10 million in project support.
 (Funds are for the entire collaboration but listed under their recipient institutions.)
 Proposals for additional funding are under development.